ecpantalone/gardenbox/README.md

-## Garden Boxes!!!!
+## Garden Boxes

-A program that will take in a users garden box size, then let them pick from a list of plants and tell them how many they can plant in that space.
+A simple console program that will take in a users garden box size, then let them pick from a list of plants and tell them how many they can plant in that space.

 ## To run